Shake It Off: Background and production

-Swift wrote the lyrics to "Shake It Off" and composed the song's melody with Martin and Shellback.
-The last song recorded for 1989, it was recorded by Sam Holland at Conway Recording Studios in Los Angeles and by Michael Ilbert at MXM Studios in Stockholm, Sweden.
-The track was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound Studio in New York City.
+"Shake It Off" was one of the two last songs (the other being "Style") produced for 1989.
+The track was recorded by Sam Holland at Conway Recording Studios in Los Angeles, and by Michael Ilbert at MXM Studios in Stockholm.
+It was mixed by Serban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound in New York City.